misterfish/stick/README.md

 	const obj1 = { thing: 'sandwich', want: 'no thanks',  }
 	const obj2 = {                    want: 'yes please', }

-When a function ends in 'To', (the) identifier to the right is the object of the preposition.
+When a function ends in ‘To’, the identifier to the right is the object of the preposition.

 Read this as ‘merge obj2 **to obj1**’

 	obj2 | mergeTo (obj1)

-The same function without the 'To' means that the identifier is the object of the verb 'merge'.
+The same function without the ‘To’ means that the identifier is the object of the verb ‘merge’.

 Read this as: ‘**merge obj2** to obj1’